DIGITAL DESIGN WITH PROGRAMMABLE LOGIC

 Credit points: 15

 This subject introduces programmable logic and VHDL.
 Students will be able to develop solutions to digital design problems using reliable synchronous digital design.
 A modular, reusable approach is encouraged.
-A strong emphasis is placed on the design and implementation of working hardware implementations on Field Programmable Gate Arrays (FPGAs) using a suite of Electronic Design Automation (EDA) software tools
+A strong emphasis is placed on demonstrated, working hardware implementations in the weekly laboratory sessions using a Xilinx FPGA and ISE software.

 Subject Co-ordinatorDarrell Elton